pkrisz99/Renegade/README.md

 ### Evaluation
 - Renegade makes use of modern NNUE (efficiently updatable neural network) technology for accurate position evaluation
-- Its neural network was trained entirely on self-play data, amounting to over 640 million positions
+- Its neural network was trained entirely on self-play data, amounting to over 2.7 billion positions
-- The network architecture is a 768->512x2->1 perspective net with SCReLU activation
+- The network architecture is a (768->1024)x2->1 perspective net with SCReLU activation

 ## Usage
 Renegade - like most chess engines - is a command line application implementing the UCI protocol.
 It should be used alongside a graphical user interface, such as [Cute Chess](https://github.com/cutechess/cutechess).